rsyslog/rsyslog/source/configuration/modules/imuxsock.rst

 Caveats/Known Bugs
 ==================

-- There is a compile-time limit of 50 concurrent sockets.
-If you need more, you need to change the array size in ``imuxsock.c``.

 - When running under systemd, **many "sysSock." parameters are ignored**.
   See parameter descriptions and the :ref:`imuxsock-systemd-details-label` section for details.